-In the long history of civilization, few individuals have had a transformational impact on the hearts, minds, and souls of hundreds of millions of people the world over.
+In the long history of civilization, few individuals have transformed the hearts, minds, and souls of hundreds of millions of people the world over.

 Albino Luciani was one of them.

-As pope, he profoundly inspired people of different lands, different cultures, different languages, and different religious beliefs to embrace faith, hope, and love — virtues that, along with humility, characterized Luciani’s very essence.
+As pope for only 33 days, he profoundly inspired people of different lands, different cultures, different languages, and different religious beliefs to embrace faith, hope, and love — virtues that, along with humility, characterized Luciani’s very essence.

 Luciani, who took the first double name in papal history, John Paul, in honor of his two immediate predecessors was an instant sensation.
 So many people appeared in St. Peter’s for his Wednesday general audiences that two separate sessions had to be held to accommodate all who wished to see and hear him.